allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > workshops.
 >
 > Try to eliminate actors from the events - because we don’t want to impose mental boundaries as we may not notice that
 > there is some other case.
-For example instead of `Buyer added item to cart` use `Item added to cart`
+For example instead of `Buyer added item to cart` use `Item added to cart`.

 ### How to manage people